samieze/INEv/DCEP_Ambrosia/README.md

 Running our distributed query processor with Ambrosia requires a full installation and setup of Ambrosia as described in https://github.com/microsoft/AMBROSIA.
 More concretely, we recommend running the **hello world** example (https://github.com/microsoft/AMBROSIA/tree/master/Samples/HelloWorld) first before starting DCEP-Ambrosia.

+Before the DCEP Ambrosia engine can be started, the connection string from the Azure account must be exported.
+To do this, you have to login into your Azure account, click on the previously created storage account and then click on "Access keys".
+The connection string must then be copied and exported within the command line using the command "export".
+Make sure that the part after AZURE_STORAGE_CONN_STRING is put in quotation marks until the end, i.e.,

+`export AZURE_STORAGE_CONN_STRING="DefaultEndpointsProtocol=https;AccountName=ExampleUser;AccountKey=AOSIDJiojsad48nj34EKMRkxBaQPW0Puy14mk32m4nvmPZ1y/6Ohx8lzE124ok4116Vm0L3d/M941BPyTo412nj4A==;EndpointSuffix=core.windows.net"`

 To start the Ambrosia implementation for 20 nodes using the input example `Q1_douleUpdate.txt`, run the following command from inside the directory `/bin`:

 `../bin/run_all_linux.sh ../inputexamples/google_cluster/Q1_doubleUpdate/Q1_douleUpdate.txt -t Minute -w 30 -d 10 > output.txt`